DanielLiamAnderson/Packaide/README.md

 ## What is it?

 Packaide is a library for 2D nesting.
 Given a set of shapes, and a set of sheets on which to place them, the nesting problem is to find an overlap-free arrangement of the shapes onto the sheets.
 This problem arises frequently in fabrication and manufacturing.
-Packaide was designed to prioritize speed over optimiality, so it employs fast heuristics and careful engineering to achieve good quality packings in a fraction of the time of similar libraries.
+Packaide was designed to prioritize speed over optimality, so it employs fast heuristics and careful engineering to achieve good quality packings in a fraction of the time of similar libraries.

 It is implemented as a Python library, supported under the hood by a nesting engine written in C++ that uses the powerful [CGAL](https://www.cgal.org/) library for speedy and robust computational geometry primitives.
 The corresponding front-end tool, Fabricaide, which was the motivation behind designing Packaide, can be found [here](https://github.com/tichaesque/Fabricaide).